 What happens if payroll drafts or tax payments have already occurred:

 If the payroll tax and direct deposit drafts have already occurred, you will need to call so we can remove the run for you, and make sure refunds happen correctly.
 If the direct deposit or taxes have already been paid, then some additional changes may have to be made to refund the amounts.
-If your employees use a pay card (Greendot, etc.), we cannot reverse funds from their account.
+If your employees have received the funds, we cannot reverse the transaction from their account.
 You will have to collect those funds from the employee.
 We pay 941 and several state's income taxes on a semi-weekly basis for ease.
 If these taxes have already been paid, we cannot refund you the money until you run another payroll with taxes that meet or exceed the overpaid funds.
 When you run the next payroll we will draft you like normal, but when we go to pay the tax on the new pay run, we will reduce the overpaid amount out of the payment and refund it to you.
 We do not refund any overpaid taxes until we have reduced enough payment to cover the entire overpayment.
 That could take multiple pay runs.
 If you do not have any other payrolls tax quarter, or if you do not run enough payrolls in the rest of the quarter to cover the overpayment, you will be refunded by the IRS or the state that is overpaid.
 If you have any additional questions please let us know by calling 877-328-6505 M-F 9AM-8PM ET.